albbaous/MR_code/README.md

 #### **Step 2: Clumping
 this is correctly done using test2.R
-- if running after a while you get the error `could not find ld_clump` just run all the libraries ever - refer to the one big document which is `all.R`
+- if running after a while you get the error `could not find ld_clump` just run all the libraries ever - refer to the one big document which is `all.R` which has all the significant snps and the clumping
--